davidfoliveira/node-proletariat/README.md

 ### Assigning timeout

 `client.work()` and `client.workIndividual()` support specifying an `assigntimeout` option, in milliseconds, which will limit the time taken for assigning the work(s) to a worker.
-If the work(s) take more than the specified time, the error `{ code: 'EATO' }` will be returned and an `assigntimeout` event will be emitted on the manager.
+If the manager takes more than the specified time to assign these works to a worker, the error `{ code: 'EATO' }` will be returned to the client and an `assigntimeout` event will be emitted on the manager.

 ## Priorities and guarantees